-With winter setting in, we’re celebrating the newest way to bike off-season: riding with fat tires on our many miles of groomed trails at Turpin Meadow Ranch or in the surrounding Tetons area.
-With the latest craze in big wheels, your biking season can be extended on snowy trails alongside other outdoor enthusiasts.
+With winter setting in, we’re celebrating the newest way to bike off-season: riding with fat tires on our many miles of groomed trails at the ranch or in the surrounding Tetons area.
+This latest craze in big wheels extends your biking season to snowy trails alongside other outdoor enthusiasts.
 Before you head out, you might want to review this list of items to bring.
-Regardless of ability or experience, if you’re looking to have the best fat bike experience possible, here are additional tips for sharing the trails when riding this winter.
+We’ve got a few additional tips for sharing the trails when riding this winter.

-On our 9+ miles of groomed trails, or any trails you may encounter, here are some fat bike tips and best practices that may be helpful.
+On our 20 km of groomed trails, or any trails you may encounter, here are some fat bike tips and best practices that may be helpful.

 - Only ride at ski areas that allow and encourage biking (such as Turpin Meadow Ranch).